KristenWindoloski/ToCS/README.md

 ## Concentration-Time Profile Example

-Let’s say we want to run a simulation that outputs human concentration-time profiles over the course of one day for four
+Let’s say we want to run a simulation that outputs human concentration-time profiles over the course of five days for four
 compounds: Abamectin (CAS: 71751-41-2), Bisphenol-A (CAS: 80-05-7), Cyanazine (CAS: 21725-46-2), and Dimethoate (CAS: 60-51-5).
 The simulation will be for a single 5 mg/kg oral exposure of each compound